AleksaHeler/ProstheticHand/firmware/ProstheticHand/README.md

  - __Find and install the driver__
  You can find most USB to UART bridge chips included on ESP32 development boards listed [here](http://esp32.net/usb-uart/), together with the necessary drivers

-Note: You can install the [Serial Monitor](https://marketplace.visualstudio.com/items?itemName=ms-vscode.vscode-serial-monitor) extension for Visual Studio Code, which provides a more organised interface compared to PlatformIO's built-in serial monitor.
+**Note for serial monitor**: You can install the [Serial Monitor](https://marketplace.visualstudio.com/items?itemName=ms-vscode.vscode-serial-monitor) extension for Visual Studio Code, which provides a more organised interface compared to PlatformIO's built-in serial monitor.

-Note: For debugging with ESPs internal JTAG over USB, see [this article](https://community.platformio.org/t/how-to-use-jtag-built-in-debugger-of-the-esp32-s3-in-platformio/36042).
+**Note for debug**: For debugging with ESPs internal JTAG over USB, first make sure you installed [ESP IDF from here](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/windows-setup.html) (make sure to download ESP-IDF vX.X.X - Offline Installer), then use Zadig to install "__WinUSB (6.1.7600.16385)__" driver on both "__USB JTAG/Serial debug unit (Interface 0)__" and "__USB JTAG/Serial debug unit (Interface 1)__" [(useful article for this)](https://community.platformio.org/t/how-to-use-jtag-built-in-debugger-of-the-esp32-s3-in-platformio/36042).

 ## Code guide / developer guide